sturob/tmux-teleport/README.md

 2. Hit RETURN immediately after launch

 When using the latter, tmux will inject 'tmux rename-window ;' into the new window.
 This is not a bug.
-It's intended to make it as easy as possible to rename the new window (delete the ; and enter a name), but gets out of the way if you want to enter a blind command.
+It's intended to make it as easy as possible to rename the new window (delete the ; and enter a name), but gets out of the way if you want to enter a command instantly.

 ### Moving windows